kijibato/puppet-manifest-maker/README.md

 # puppet-manifest-maker

+[Japanese](README.ja.md) - README.ja.md might be newer than the READ.md.

 This is the script which makes Puppet manifests from server setting information.
 Please execute on the server configured already.
 Only a user,group,file,package,service is being supported.